mmbTR/R10_Workflow/README.md

 - elevate team performance
 - turn vision into trophies

-This repository is not just about AI automation.
-It is about **codifying transformation expertise into an AI-assisted workflow** that helps diagnose systemic problems, guide interventions, support leadership, and accelerate delivery with quality and direction.
+This repository is about **codifying transformation expertise into an AI-assisted workflow** that helps diagnose systemic problems, guide interventions, support leadership, and accelerate delivery with quality and direction.

 ---